Agnes Maria Polly (geb. Kolar)

 Curriculum Vitae

-Agnes Maria Kolar was born in Vienna, the daughter of court servant Josef Kolar and Karin, née Uydrna.
+Agnes Maria Kolar was born in Vienna, the daughter of the court servant Josef Kolar and Karin, née Uydrna.
 After attending primary and secondary school, she did an apprenticeship as a tailor.
-After completing this, she worked as a seamstress in various companies for around ten years.
+After completing this, she worked as a seamstress in various businesses for around ten years.

 In 1927, Agnes Kolar became an educator and worked in Hungary and France.
 In 1932, she married the teacher Karl Polly.
 The Christian-socialist Austrian joins the Vaterländische Front and runs the household together from 1937.
 Their son was born in 1938.